Jodie: I'm determined to reach goal for my sister's wedding

 Simply tweaking my eating habits, such as ordering steak with salad rather than chips on a night out, can make a big difference.
 I’ve also joined a gym and now love going to classes like body combat or spin.
 Sometimes it’s hard to order a salad when your boyfriend’s ordering chips, but it’s worth it when you step on the scales to see you’ve lost 2lb that week.

 I’m not at goal yet, and there have been ups and downs.
 I’m an emotional eater and last year, when I spent several days in hospital with my gran before she passed away, I needed comfort, and tried to find it in food.
-But with Weight Watchers, I’m learning that even if I have a bad week or a bad fortnight, I can start over again.
+But with WW, I’m learning that even if I have a bad week or a bad fortnight, I can start over again.

 WW tools used